huijing/slides/65-connectfest-2019/README.md

 - so we've got 2 flex containers with 3 flex items each, first 2 items have the same content, much longer content for the second container's last item
 - both only have `display: flex` set on the parent element and nothing on the children
-- this means all children have the values of `0 1 auto`, meaning the items won't grow beyond their starting widths *(resize until enough room for all content)*
+- it is totally possible to change the different flex values but by default, they are `0 1 auto`, meaning the items won't grow beyond their starting widths *(resize until enough room for all content)*
 - a `flex-shrink` value of `1` means all the items will shrink at the same rate if there isn't enough space for all the content to be a single line
 - this is why the the second flex item in the second container takes up less space at this point, because it started shrinking first
 - when the flex basis is `auto`, this is typically equivalent to `max-content` width